Interviewing and Selecting Job Candidates: Connecticut

 - On application forms, Connecticut employers asking about criminal history must inform job candidates that they are not required to disclose the existence of any arrest, criminal charge or conviction, the records of which have been erased.
 See Arrest and Conviction Inquiries.

-- State employers may not ask criminal history questions on job applications, and several Connecticut cities have similar ordinances in place.
+- A new law prohibits private employers from asking criminal history questions on job applications.
 See Ban the Box.

-- A state law enacted in October 2011 restricts employers in their use of credit reports for job applicants and employees, subject to a few exceptions.
+- State law restricts employers in their use of credit reports for job applicants and employees, subject to a few exceptions.
 See Credit Checks.

 - Connecticut bans employers from requiring job applicants to provide access to their personal social media accounts.
 See Social Media Privacy.